oikosdev/zpgutil_example/README.md

 # zpgutil_example
 This is an example project using zpgutil.
-It shows how to use the library to handle "skl-speaking" objects in C.
+It shows how to use the library to implement "SQL-speaking" objects in C.

 Status
 ------